How Do Paper Airplanes Fly

 Two British guys (Butler and Edwards) applied for a patent in 1867 for a “fueled” delta winged flying apparatus that looks remarkably similar to the paper planes we make today.
 But even before that, in 1799, another British inventor named Sir George Cayley became the first to apply the principles of aerodynamics as we understand them today, and he identified the four aerodynamic forces of flight: weight, lift, drag, and thrust.
 His work was crucial in developments leading up to man’s first flight, and indeed paper airplanes make use of these same principles today and must be looked at when answering the question of how do paper airplanes fly.

 The elements of flight work hand in hand.
 For example, modern fighter jets are only capable of flight at higher speeds because they aren’t designed to maximize lift the way a glider is, but rather they’re designed to handle high speeds and for maneuverability and maximize thrust.
 A modern jet would plummet to the earth at slower speeds, whereas a glider would float effortlessly because it is taking advantage of lift, not thrust.
-A great book for anyone wanting to learn more about paper airplanes (also a GREAT gift for any child you want to inspire), The Great International Paper Airplane Book is full of information on the rich history of paper airplanes and many, many world-class designs you can make.
+A great book for anyone wanting to learn more about paper airplanes (also a GREAT gift for any child you want to inspire), The Great International Paper Airplane Book

 What Makes A Paper Airplane Fly